djdunc/test/README.md

 # test
-test repo for CE workshops
+"This is a test repository for a CE lab - I am editing the readme via the web interface."